 - Send your bucket using US Postal Service (USPS) Priority mail with delivery confirmation.
 Due to the remote nature of Muir Trail Ranch, you must mail your package 3 weeks prior to your expected arrival date.

-Other things to know about Muir Trail Ranch
+Other things to know about JMT Resupply at Muir Trail Ranch

 - Packages may be picked up between 8am and 5pm daily.

 - There is a free JMT thru-hikers campground.
 It does get busy, and there is not a lot of privacy.
-However, it’s right on the river and just across the river, there are a series of hot springs that are nice to soak in.
+However, it’s right on the river and there are a series of hot springs that are nice to soak in just across the river.

 - Services are limited at Muir Trail Ranch.
 Only guests staying in their private cabins have access to the restaurant, bathrooms, and showers.
 If you are interested in staying in a cabin, reservations are recommended.

-- There is a very small store, but only a small selection of camping supplies and snacks (no beverages) are available.
+- There is a very small store with only a limited selection of camping and first aid supplies, bug spray, and sunscreen (no food or beverages).

 Muir Trail Ranch Contact Info